 Dr Michael Neu researches in political and moral philosophy, with special interests in the politics and ethics of violence.
-He publishes on contemporary just war theory, the "Responsibility to Protect", sweatshops, torture and the notion of "complicity".
-His future research will be on "friendship".
+He has published on contemporary just war theory, the "Responsibility to Protect", sweatshops, torture and the notion of "complicity".
+His current research is on "friendship".

 Michael completed his PhD on The Dilemma of Justified War at Sheffield University (2010) and was subsequently awarded the Political Studies Association (PSA) Sir Ernest Barker Prize for the best dissertation in Political Theory.
-He has been teaching at Brighton since 2012, particularly on the Philosophy, Politics, and Ethics BA, as well as the War, Conflict and Modernity BA.
+He has been teaching at Brighton since 2012, particularly on the Philosophy, Politics, and Ethics BA, as well as the War and Conflict BA.
 He is also a member of CAPPE, as well as co-organiser, with the Humanities undergraduate students, of the Humanities Society seminar series.